oddcommit/flexcommits/README.md

-<h2>5 Years of Experience in Web Development</h2>
+<h2>I love coding</h2>

 <h4>Flexible Coder</h4>
 <h4>The passionate and experienced Computer scientist who focused on full-stack.
-Have around 7 years of website development experience and am always hungry to learn new tech.</h4>
+Have around 5 years of website development experience and am always hungry to learn new tech.</h4>

 ## Technologies 💻